Why Improving Enterprise Data Transfer Should Start with Integration

 It’s not all about brand recognition anymore, it’s about speed.

-Much like the disruption of the traditional taxi industry model, a common technology used by today’s enterprise organizations that is being disrupted are on-premises data transfer systems.
+Much like the disruption of the traditional taxi industry model, a common technology used by today’s enterprise organizations is being disrupted: on-premises data transfer systems.
 These systems have been used for decades in supply chain processes to send and receive data from multiple protocols.
-The problem is, many of these existing data transfer solutions built on FTP do not have the necessary modern mechanisms to ensure consistent management, monitoring, and security of critical data flows.
+Problematically, many of these existing data transfer solutions are built on FTP so they do not have the necessary modern mechanisms to ensure consistent management, monitoring, and security of critical data flows.

-But before data transfer systems are improved there is an even bigger elephant in the room that should be addressed first – legacy integration systems.
+However, before data transfer systems can be improved, there is an even bigger elephant in the room that should be addressed first: legacy integration systems.
 It’s often put off because solving integration requires not only an entirely new integration architecture but also a new approach by IT that changes the entire organization.
-But when it’s solved, similar to the domino effect, all other technologies like data transfer can be modernized more efficiently.
+But when it’s solved, similar to the domino effect, all other technologies, such as data transfer, can be modernized more efficiently.

 The Biggest Elephant in the Room: Tangled System Integration